 There are so many benefits to volunteering – it’s a great way to give some of your time and skills for the benefit of others but also a fantastic way to learn new skills, meet new people, improve your CV and to have fun.

 There are a huge range of volunteering opportunities available in North Tyneside – from short, one off activities such as helping out at a community event to regular voluntary roles in administration, and everything in between.
 You can search for local opportunities using our Volunteer Plus database on the right of this page.

-No matter what your interests, skill, experience or how much time you have to give, our Volunteer Centre can help to find a volunteering opportunity to suit you!
+No matter what your interests, skills, experience or how much time you have to give, our Volunteer Centre can help to find a volunteering opportunity to suit you!